haiwen/seafile-admin-docs/manual/administration/backup_recovery.md

 ```

 !!! danger "`mysqldump`: command not found"
-    You may encounter this problem on some machines with a minimal Mariadb server installed.
+    You may encounter this problem on some machines with a minimal (from 10.5) or a newer (from 11.0) Mariadb server installed, of which the `mysql*` series of commands [have been fully deprecated](https://mariadb.com/kb/en/mysqldump/).
 If you encounter this error, use the `mariadb-dump` command, such as:

     ```sh
     mariadb-dump -h [mysqlhost] -u[username] -p[password] --opt ccnet_db > /backup/databases/ccnet_db.sql.`date +"%Y-%m-%d-%H-%M-%S"`